 This slot canyon in Arizona is one of the most awe-inspiring caves in the world.
-It’s split into two sections—the “Upper Antelope Canyon” (otherwise known as “The Crack”) and the “Lower Antelope Canyon” (or “The Corkscrew”).
+It's split into two sections—the "Upper Antelope Canyon" (otherwise known as "The Crack") and the "Lower Antelope Canyon" (or "The Corkscrew").
 This ancient canyon was formed by the erosion of Navajo Sandstone, mostly due to flash flooding.
-The best time to see Antelope Canyon is during the summer, when the natural light hits its walls at just the right angle to create the warm red glow displayed in image here.
+The best time to see Antelope Canyon is during the summer, when the natural light hits its walls at just the right angle to create a warm red glow.
 This national treasure is only accessible via guided tours, which can be photography-based, hiking-intensive, or more in-depth, depending on the time of year and flooding potential.

 Pro tip: After your trek through the canyon, remain immersed in the impressive scenery by booking a room at the Lake Powell Resort, where you can take a boat tour, dinner cruise, or rent a powerboat to explore the perimeters of the resort.

 Carlsbad Caverns; Eddy County, New Mexico